Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Conclusions

 A detailed study of the time-dependent wave function obtained with the full Hamiltonian shows that there is a time range after the pulse turn-on and before its turn-off, for which its behavior is consistent with the presence of an effective dichotomous potential, such as a double-peaked structure.
 This agrees with the findings in \cite{popov1999applicability} and is supported by analyzing several observables, such as the width and average position of the wave packet, and the total population of the KH eigenstates.
 A constant width, a stable population of the KH eigenstates, and an oscillatory average position indicate that stabilization is present.
 This investigation assures that we are working in the right physical regime, and sets the stage for the subsequent phase-space studies.

 We started by understanding the Wigner quasiprobability distributions associated with the KH eigenstates, and comparing them with the classically determined equienergy curves.
 For a time-averaged KH potential, these Wigner functions are stationary and have well-defined parities.
 The ground-state Wigner function is localized mostly at the origin, between the two wells, and is non-negative, while the excited-state Wigner function is peaked around the wells.
 There is also a large negativity near the origin, which hints at the nonclassical behavior of the Wigner functions in that region.
 A common feature is that, to some extent, they are within the constraints posed by the equienergy curves of the time-averaged KH potential, roughly following their shapes.
 Furthermore, an inspection of the classical equienergy curves shows that there is no spatial confinement beyond the separatrix, but that the momentum ranges are restricted and very small.
+This is specific to the atomic potential used in this work, as we have verified that for a soft-core potential with the parameters used in \cite{Norman2015}, there will be a larger momentum spread for Wigner functions coherent superpositions of KH eigenstates (not shown).
+Still, the momentum regions occupied by the quasiprobability flow is bounded, with vanishing net drift momentum.
 This relates to the phase-space studies using classical methods \cite{Sundaram1992,Norman2015,Floriani2024}, and the computation of bounds for the quantum mechanical ionization probability \cite{Fring1996,Faria1998b}, which refer to vanishing drift momentum as a pre-requisite for stabilization.